waltligon/orangefs/doc/basics.md

-distributed shared memory community that these locking systems will work well at the scales of clusters that we are seeing deployed now, and we are not in the business of pushing the envelope on locking algorithms and implementations, so we're not using a locking subsystem.
+distributed shared memory community that these locking systems will work well at the scales of clusters that we are seeing deployed now, and we are not in the business of pushing the envelope on locking algorithms and implementations, so we’re not using a locking subsystem.

 Instead we force all operations that modify the file system hierarchy to be performed in a manner that results in an atomic change to the file